bigbio/pgatk/docs/pepgenome.rst

       -fasta gencode-{version}-translations.fa -in file.tsv

-.. note:: the tool can be download from these `url <https://github.com/bigbio/pgatk/releases>`_
+.. note:: the tool can be download from `PepGenome Releases <https://github.com/bigbio/pgatk/releases>`_

 Optional arguments